ericmercer/verified-mon-flt-synthesis/artifact-evaluation/INSTALL.md

 ## Running SPLAT Synthesis

 Open the `SW.aadl` file and click anywhere in the file.
 Right click to get the context menu, select `BriefCASE`.
-Then select `CyberResiliency`.
+Then select `Cyber Resiliency`.
 Then select `Synthesis Tools`.
 And finally select `Run SPLAT`.
 The console reports where the synthesized files are located and reports that `SPLAT completed successfully`.

 Each synthesized component is placed in its own directory.
 The file with the `.cml` extension in the synthesized CakeML.
 For the filter example here, the file is named `SW_CASE_Filter_Thr.cml`.
 The other files are related to `seL4` integration and outside the scope of the paper and artifact evaluation.

+## Model Transforms

+BriefCASE is able to transform the model to automatically insert cyber-resilient filters and monitors.
+To add a **filter**, open the `SW.aadl` file and navigate to the `SW.Impl` process implementation.
+Click on connection `c05` so the cursor is anywhere in that label.
+The selected connection indicates *where* in the model the filter is to be added.
+Right-click to get the pop-up menu and select `Cyber Resiliency`, `Model Transformations`, and then `Add Filter...`.
+Complete the various field as desired.
+It is okay to leave the `Filter Policy` unspecified and define it later with an `AGREE` contract later as is done in the example system; otherwise, the policy can be specified with a regular expression.
+Click `OK`.
+After a moment, the `SW.aadl` file will reload with the added component in `SW.Impl`, and the component is also added to the file with the indicated name.

+The process to add a monitor is the same as that to add a filter.
+Select the `Add Monitor...` option instead.
+The dialogue is more complicated for the monitor since it is able to reason over several inputs.
+Complete the dialogue and click `OK`.
+Again, after a brief moment, the `SW.aadl` file is refreshed showing the added component and connections.
+As before, the actual monitor policy then needs to be specified with an `AGREE` contract.